badriadhikari/Algorithms-2020fall/homeworks/Homework08.md

 ## Question 2
 Say that we have a larger muddy city with `N` houses.
 To interconnect all the houses we can use an arrangement of `N-1` roads, each connecting two houses.
 Assuming that the cost of connecting any two houses is fixed (same), how many arrangements are possible (in terms of N)?
 Hint: Consider the worst case scenario, i.e. the graph could be a [complete graph](https://en.wikipedia.org/wiki/Complete_graph).

-## Apply Prim's and Kruskal's algorithm to the follwoing
+## Question 3
+Showing all the intermediate steps, obtain a MST using Kruskal's algorithm for the following graph.
+Assume that the following weights between the nodes that have missing weights:
 <img src="mst_problem.png" align="middle" width="550"/>

 Example is provided here.
 Here.